AS825/CodePool/README.md

 ![profile](./backend/img/profile.png)
 Choose your Tech Stack
 ![techstack](./backend/img/techstack.png)
-Check out all students their skills and projects
+Partner companies can check out all students, their skills and projects
 ![jobhunters](./backend/img/jobhunters.png)

 ## Codesnippets

-In the StudentService class the .save() method uses the StudentRepository to save a student with all the data in the database.
+In the StudentService class the .save() method uses the StudentRepository which extends the JpaRepository interface to save a student with all the data in the database.
 ```js
 public Student save(Student student) {